 About writer's work

 My novels are thrillers based in the United States, although I am influenced by both British and American crime fiction.
-I have appeared at several literary festivals including the Edinburgh International Book Festival, Bloody Scotland, the Harrogate Crime Writing Festival, CrimeFest, NL Encounters, and Dunoon Book Festival.
-I have given talks to libraries in Glasgow, North and South Lanarkshire, West Dunbartonshire and Clackmannanshire.
+I have appeared at several literary festivals including the Edinburgh International Book Festival, Bloody Scotland, the Harrogate Crime Writing Festival, CrimeFest, Aye Write, NL Encounters, and Dunoon Book Festival.